-This lesson is based on task 1 of the General IELTS Writing exam, in which you write some form of correspondence.
-There is a model answer and four exercises, practising aspects of informal language such as contractions and phrasal verbs.
+This lesson is based on task 2 of the IELTS Writing exam, in which you write an essay.
+There is a model answer and six exercises, practising one aspect of writing.
 You must complete each exercise before moving on to the next.

 Topic: crime and punishment

 Task type: direct question + suggest solution

 Key skills: using -ing forms and infinitives with and without ‘to’ to form grammatically correct sentences

 You should spend 40 minutes on this task.

 In many places in the world, people who commit crimes are punished by being put in prison.

 Do you think putting criminals in prison is the best form of punishment?